eeg-music-challenge/eeg-music-challenge/dates.md

 * **Camera ready:** {{ site.workshop.dates.camera_ready }}
 * **Challenge Session at ICASSP 2025:** {{ site.workshop.dates.session }}

-All deadlines are at 11:59 AoE.
+All deadlines are at 23:59 Anywhere on Earth (AoE).